Hardik-26/scanny/README.md

 ---------------------------------------------------------------------------------------------------
 ### Author : Hardik Shah.
-### License : GNU General Public License v3.0
+### License: GNU General Public License v3.0

 ---------------------------------------------------------------------------------------------------
 ### Brief Description :
-With this module you will be able to use your flatbed scanner using python.<br>
+With this module, you can use your flatbed scanner using Python.<br>
-This module uses PowerShell script to execute the scan command.<br>
+This module uses a PowerShell script to execute the scan command.<br>
 you can say that this module works as an API for Powershell which can communicate with the scanner using WIA (Windows Image Acquisition).<br>

 ---------------------------------------------------------------------------------------------------
 ### INSTRUCTIONS-
-Make sure your flatbed scanner is pluged in and ready to scan <br>
+Make sure your flatbed scanner is plugged in and ready to scan <br>
-well thats it.
+well, that's it.

 ---------------------------------------------------------------------------------------------------
 ## HOW TO USE-